Understanding GIST Planning and Its Applications

 Strategizing for Genuine Opportunities and Threats

 As part of GIST Planning, it’s key to evaluate any genuine opportunities and threats that your decisions could present.
-In order to identify and explore any new possibilities, it’s essential to research the situation thoroughly and make sure that they are feasible solutions.
+In order to identify and explore any new possibilities, it’s essential to research the situation thoroughly and make sure that there are feasible solutions.
 That way, you can be sure that you are making an informed decision and ensure its success by preparing yourself for any issues that may arise.

 Defining Objectives and Outcomes of the Plan

 It is essential to establish clear objectives and outcomes in GIST Planning.
 The criteria outlined should ensure that the action will be achievable and effective, providing measurable success in the long run.
 To do this, it’s best to brainstorm ideas with employees or colleagues through discussion and then identify which goals should remain key objectives.
-This way all stakeholders can provide input and help keep the team on track with any actions taken.
+This way, all stakeholders can provide input and help keep the team on track with any actions taken.

 Advantages of GIST Planning

 • Prioritization of ideas: It makes little sense to put off a good idea for months or years.
 That is only because good ideas don’t follow a schedule.
 GIST frees organizations from arbitrary cut-offs for new concepts.
 Moreover, it makes them more open to experimenting with novel ideas that weren’t previously on the table.
-If another idea receives a higher score, it will be given priority over it rather than having to wait months or years for its turn.
+If another idea receives a higher score, it will be given priority over it, rather than having to wait months or years for its turn.

 • Continuance of evaluation: GIST fosters a culture of ongoing criticism rather than becoming entangled and committed to lengthy initiatives with little knowledge of their ultimate value.
 Losers can be discarded in favor of trying something different by regularly monitoring an idea’s effectiveness.
 When every concept is up for debate, no one’s ego is injured, and no one gets their feelings hurt.